BrennanOrmes/antaeus/DevDiary.md

 The dashboard allows you to manually fire scheduled jobs and also queue them to be rescheduled if they have failed.

 #### Wednesday 6th of April (1 hour)
-From analyzing the challenge and code, some questions were raised:
+From analyzing the challenge and code, I made the following assumptions:

-1. What do we do if the currency in the DB does not match our current set of constants?
-Since the column is a string, this can allow some error, or potentially the entry could be null or empty.
-I would have to write some exception handling for this and add new invoice statuses to show if a currency error happened.
-I believe a new status would have to get added for failed invoices (potential failure with payment provider, card expired etc).

-2. Do we make the assumption that wherever the service is located, it will go by that services timezone to fire at midnight?
+1. Depending on where the service is located, it will go by that services timezone to fire at midnight

-3. What is the upper limit for retrying failed payments?
-2 or 3?
+2. The limit for retrying payments would be 3.

-4. What do we do if a customers currency does not match the currency for the invoice?
-I noticed there was an exception for it.
-If that exception does happen, do we set the status to failed?
+3. We set the status of the invoice to failed if the customers currency does not match the currency of the invoice.
+This is feasible since there is an exception for it.

 I started to look into potential libraries to use that offer similar functionality to hangfire, and one potential candidate that I have found is JobRunr.
 JobRunr has its own dashboard that lets you see what jobs are running and which ones have failed, this might prove useful since right now I am not sure if I will build a front end to show a list of invoices.

 I implemented a service method that takes a string then filters the results of the fetchAll by getting the Enum value of InvoiceStatus.